kevinpt/vhdl-extras/README.txt

                            decoders, and demultiplexers.

                            Configurable pipeline registers for
-    *  pipeline_pkg.vhdl   use with automated retiming during
+    *  pipelining.vhdl     use with automated retiming during
                            synthesis.

                            A set of functions for computing